-WHEREFORE, PLAINTIFF prays for judgment against each DEFENDANT, jointly and severally, as follows:
+WHEREFORE, PLAINTIFF prays for judgment against each Defendant, jointly and severally, as follows:

-- 1. On behalf of the CALIFORNIA CLASS: - A) That the Court certify the First Cause of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
+- 1. On behalf of the CALIFORNIA CLASS: - That the Court certify the First Cause of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
 Code of Civ.
-Proc. § 382; - B) An order temporarily, preliminarily and permanently enjoining and restraining DEFENDANTS from engaging in similar unlawful conduct as set forth herein; - C) An order requiring DEFENDANTS to pay all wages and all sums unlawfully withheld from compensation due to PLAINTIFF and the other members of the CALIFORNIA CLASS; - D) Restitutionary disgorgement of DEFENDANTS' ill-gotten gains into a fluid fund for restitution of the sums incidental to DEFENDANTS' violations due to PLAINTIFF and to the other members of the CALIFORNIA CLASS; and,

-- E) That the Court certify the Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, and Ninth Causes of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
+Proc. § 382; - B) An order temporarily, preliminarily and permanently enjoining and restraining DEFENDANTS from engaging in similar unlawful conduct as set forth herein; - C) An order requiring DEFENDANTS to pay all wages and all sums unlawfully withheld from compensation due to PLAINTIFF and the other members of the CALIFORNIA CLASS; and, - D) Restitutionary disgorgement of DEFENDANTS' ill-gotten gains into a fluid fund for restitution of the sums incidental to DEFENDANTS' violations due to PLAINTIFF and to the other members of the CALIFORNIA CLASS. - E) That the Court certify the Second, Third, Fourth, Fifth, Sixth, Seventh, and Eighth Causes of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
 Code of Civ.
 Proc. § 382; - 1.
-Compensatory damages, according to proof at trial, including compensatory damages for overtime compensation due PLAINTIFF and the other members of the CALIFORNIA CLASS, during the applicable CALIFORNIA CLASS PERIOD plus interest thereon at the statutory rate; - 2.
+Compensatory damages, according to proof at trial, including compensatory damages for minimum wage compensation and overtime compensation due PLAINTIFF and the other members of the CALIFORNIA CLASS, during the applicable CALIFORNIA CLASS PERIOD plus interest thereon at the statutory rate; - 2.
 The greater of all actual damages or fifty dollars (\$50) for the initial pay period in which a violation occurs and one hundred dollars (\$100) per each member of the CALIFORNIA CLASS for each violation in a subsequent pay period, not exceeding an aggregate penalty of four thousand dollars (\$4,000), and an award of costs for violation of Cal.
 Lab.
-Code § 226; - 3.
-Meal and rest period compensation pursuant to California Labor Code Sections 226.7, 512 and the applicable IWC Wage Order; and - 4.
-For liquidated damages pursuant to California Labor Code Sections 1194.2 and 1197.
+Code § 226; - Meal and rest period compensation pursuant to California Labor Code Section 226.7, 512 and the applicable IWC Wage Order;

-2. On all claims:

-- A) An award of interest, including prejudgment interest at the legal rate; - B) Such other and further relief as the Court deems just and equitable; and, - C) An award of penalties, attorneys' fees and cost of suit, as allowable under the law, including, but not limited to, pursuant to Labor Code §226, §1194, §2699 et seq., and/or §2802.

-Dated: July 19, 2021 Respectfully Submitted, JCL LAW FIRM, A.P.C.
-Jean-Claude Lapuyade Attorneys for PLAINTIFF DEMAND FOR JURY TRIAL PLAINTIFF demands a jury trial on all issues triable to a jury. fully Submitted, YFIRM, A.P.C.
-Dated: July 19, 2021 n-Claude Lapuyade torneys for PLAINTIFF
+1 4.
+For liquidated damage es pursuant to California Labor Code Sections 1194.2 an 2 1197; and 3 5.
+The wages of all termin nated employees as a penalty from the due date thereof at th 4 same rate until paid or until a an action therefore is commenced, in accordance with Ca 5 Lab.
+Code § 203.
+6 2.
+2. On behalf of the State of California and with respect to all AGGRIEVED EMPLOYEES: 7 Recovery of civil penalties as prescribed by the Labor Code Private Attorneys General Act of 8 2004; 004; 9 3.
+On al ıll claims: 10 A) An a ward of interest, including g prejudgment interest at the legal rate; 11 B) Such other and further relief as s the Court deems just and equitable; and, 12 C) An a ward of penalties, attorr neys' fees and cost of suit, as allowable under the law, 13 inclu ding, b ut not 1 imited to, pursuant to Lab oor Code §226, §1194, and/or §2699 et seq.
+14 15 Dated: December 29, 2021 29, 2021 Respectfully Submitted, 16 JCL LAW FIRM, A.P.C.
+17 By: 18 Attorneys for PLAINTIFF 19 DEMAN D FOR JURY TRIAL 20 DI / INITIE all issues triable to a jury.
+21 1 Lr 111111 T demands a jury trial on an issues tradic to a jury.
+22 Date 1· Dece mher 2 9 2021 Respectfully Submitted, 23 Dated: Dece moer 2 .5, 2021 JCL LAW FIRM, A.P.C.
+24 By: 25 Jean-Claude Lapuyade Attorneys for PLAINTIFF 26 - 27 28